Gyakobo/Hashing-Scheme-Design/README.md

 ## Introduction

-Hearkening from the introduction, we'll be designing a *hash function* which would take in a variety of keys with little to no collision errors between the keys.
+Hearkening from the introduction, we'll be designing a *hash function* which would take in a variety of keys with little collision errors between the keys.

 In our case we'll be working to retrieve student records (admissions creadentials, transcripts, degreeworks, etc.).
 We'll assume to have `12,000 students` and use an address space of `15,000`.

 ## Methodology

-To start off, we'll use a hash function based on a combination of division and multiplication methods.
-The division method ensures we stay within the address space, and the multiplication method helps distribute the hash values more uniformly.

-Hash Function:
+To start off, let's make our hash function.
+A straitforwared and commonly used method is the `Modular Division`:

 $$h(k) = k \bmod N $$

->[!NOTE]
->This hash function is basically `Modular Division` with few extra steps.

 Where:
 * $k$ is the student ID.
 * $N$ is the address space `15,000`.

+This method is simpler and more intuitive.
+We can then empirically test the number of collisions with this hash function.

+## Results and Analysis

 ## License
 MIT